Greater weever: Diet and feeding behaviour

-Trachinus draco is an ambush predator that digs itself into fine sand during daytime only with its eyes and the tip of the dorsal fin exposed.
-There it lurks until prey emerges which is then attacked in a swift and sudden manner.

-At night the greater weever is believed to swim around freely, even pelagically.
-This is supported by the finding that prey in the stomach of T. draco which were caught during daytime was already mostly digested; the feeding activity of T. draco seems to be higher during night time.
+The greater weever is an ambush predator that digs itself into fine sand during daytime, with only its eyes and the tip of the dorsal fin exposed.
+There it lurks until potential prey approaches, which it then attacks in a swift and sudden manner.
+At night, the greater weever is believed to swim around freely, even pelagically.
+This is supported by the finding that prey caught during daytime is already mostly digested by the night of the same day.

-T. draco is a carnivore that mainly feeds on decapods, teleost fish and opossum shrimps as catches in the eastern-central Adriatic Sea suggest.
-To a lower extent their diet contains also isopods, amphipods, cephalopods and bivalves.
-In general the former make up to over 90% of the total Index of Relative Importance (IRI).
-The most common prey that could be identified to the rank of species, were decapods, namely Liocarcinus depurator and Galathea strigosa, and mysids, namely Anchialina agilis.
+As hinted above, the greater weever is a carnivore.
+According to catches in the Adriatic Sea suggests, it feeds mainly on smaller fish, decapods and opossum shrimps (also known as mysids); in general, these items make up to over 90% of the total relative importance (IRI).
+The diet contains also isopods, amphipods, cephalopods and bivalves.
+The most common prey that can be identified to the rank of species are Liocarcinus depurator, Galathea strigosa (both of which are decapods) and Anchialina agilis (a mysid).

-But the compounds of the diet altered significantly with fish size.
-While the relatively small mysids were the most common prey for T. draco under a size of 20 cm, their importance in the diet composition decreased with size, as the importance of amphipods did, too.
-On the other hand, the share of cephalopods and fishes increased with fish size.
+The compounds of the diet alters significantly with fish size.
+While the relatively small mysids are the most common prey for greater weevers under a size of 20 cm, their importance in the diet composition decreases with size, as does the importance of amphipods.
+On the other hand, the share of cephalopods and fishes increase with fsize.

 The feeding habit of T. draco in the eastern Adriatic Sea differs very little over the year and decapods have been the most common prey through all seasons but peaked through summer and autumn while teleostei consumption peaked in winter.

 In Danish waters on the other hand Merlangius merlangus and to smaller extent Clupeoides were the main feeding source in the time of winter.

 The frequency of empty stomachs, in the specimens found in the eastern Adriatic Sea was around 15% in general, but differed significantly through the year.
 In winter the frequency of empty stomachs was highest, with a maximum at around 43.3% and was lowest in summer with 6.8% and in autumn with 7.8%.

 These findings were somewhat similar to those in Danish waters.
 In Kattegat the amount of empty stomachs has been observed in the months of January to April and is described as "very high, close to 100% in some month".

 Those findings may be due to the lower water temperature of around 12 to 13 °C and the therefore lowered metabolism and feeding activity respectively.

 Aquarium experiments with stable light, temperature, salinity and sustained food supply on the contrary suggest an endogenous feeding pattern because even under such conditions the fishes refused to eat in the time from January to April and from October to March.